Interviewing and Selecting Job Candidates: Oregon

 - Private employers are restricted in seeking salary history information from prospective employees.
 See Salary History.

 - An Oregon law bans discrimination against the unemployed in job advertisements.
 See Discrimination Against Unemployed Applicants.

-- A new Oregon law protects job applicants and employees from being compelled to share access to their personal social media accounts.
+- Oregon protects job applicants and employees from being compelled to share access to their personal social media accounts.
 See Social Media Privacy Law.